leigero/pour-decisions/libs/tonic/README.md

 # Tonic Design System

 Tonic is a lightweight SCSS design system that centralizes Pour Decisions’ visual language.
-It bundles design tokens, foundational styles, and reusable component patterns that any app in this repo can consume.
+It bundles design tokens, foundational styles, and reusable component patterns that any Angular app in this repo can consume.

 ## Structure